JerryZhangZZY/EBU6304-2021-Software-Engineering-Group-111/docs/report/FinalReport.md

 #### Component Management

-The project is relatively big in its size, and thus it is very important to properly managing various components before writing codes.
+The project is relatively **big** in its size, and thus it is very important to properly managing various components before writing codes.
 We divide source codes into two separate modules, `back-end-system` and `kiosk`.
-Other components are organized in `database`, `lib`, `out`, .etc.
+Other components are organized in `database`, `lib`, `out`, etc.

 For detailed component structure, vide chart below.
 Component stereotypes are appended behind,